 It may seem odd but light molasses contains more sugar than dark molasses.
 So, dark molasses is preferred for your dog.
 But even the dark kind may not be pure.
 Be sure to avoid feeding the light variety and anything that’s been sulphured.
 For this reason, Blackstrap is usually the best and safest option.

 As a Natural Cure

 Sometimes the simplest and most natural remedies are very effective for dogs.
 Molasses, including the Blackstrap variety, has a history of treating ailments relevant to both dogs and humans.
 The combination of minerals and other nutrients are difficult to top and there are many useful applications.

 Molasses is used to treat dogs for arthritis and other joint-related problems.
 It may even fight tumors.
 Other benefits include energy enhancement, improvement of the immune system, help with osteoporosis and even improvement in heart-related problems.
 Surely, lots of pet dogs can use help in these particular areas.

 Molasses can also decrease the risk of anemia which is a deficiency of red blood cells.
 The calcium that it contains assists in the maintenance of healthy bones, which in turn decreases the risk of osteoporosis.
 Further, the chromium in molasses may reduce the risks of your dog acquiring diabetes.

 It may improve their glucose tolerance, making it easier to metabolize sugar.
-The vitamin B6 should not be overlooked since it plays an important role in several processes in the body, including digestion of fats, Haemoglobin synthesis and metabolizing amino acids found in protein.
+The vitamin B6 plays an important role in several processes in the body, including digestion of fats, Haemoglobin synthesis and metabolizing amino acids found in protein.
 On a more noticeable level, it may revitalize your dog’s hair and skin.

 Since molasses is water soluble, this vitamin is excreted through the urine so you may notice a change in your dog’s urine color.